 - Develop measures and baseline values for expected results

 - Implement training, coaching, and the license model for knowledge workers

 - Implement training programs for managers

 Many of the steps listed above are about creating understanding and buy-in of KCS by the knowledge workers and the managers.
 We cannot overemphasize the importance and need for communications.
-Successful adoptions have implemented the KCS license model with coaching, training, and certification programs to promote and assess understanding.
+Successful adoptions have implemented the KCS license (proficiency) model with coaching, training, and certification programs to promote and assess understanding.

 For large organizations with multiple domains adopting KCS, building a KCS Center of Excellence (CoE) is recommended.
-The foundation elements we talk about as part of Phase I - Planning and Design, are unique to a domain; one size doesn't fit all.
+The foundation elements we talk about as part of Plan and Design, are unique to a domain; one size doesn't fit all.
 The KCS CoE works with each domain to conduct an assessment and identify unique elements of the workflow, content standard, and measurement framework that will help ensure success for the domain.
 For the details on building a KCS CoE please see Appendix B.